Successfully investing in Slovakia

 How do you assess the current economic situation in Slovakia?

-Inflation and geopolitical conflicts are the biggest threats in the forthcoming 12 months.
-In the long-term period, it will be also the cybersecurity risks and climate changes.
-Companies need to be prepared for the Artificial intelligence (AI) development that seems to grow in next years.
+Geopolitical conflicts are the biggest threats in the forthcoming 12 months.
+In the long-term period, it will be also cybersecurity risks and climate changes.
+Companies need to be prepared for the Artificial intelligence (AI) development that seems to grow in the next years.

 How would you describe the investment climate in Slovakia?
 Which sectors offer the largest potential?

+Slovakia will remain one of the most attractive investment destinations in Central Europe in 2025.
 In recent years, Slovakia has become one of the most popular destinations in the region.
 Hundreds of prominent investors (also from Germany) have chosen Slovakia as a suitable location, especially for the automotive industry.
-The location factors have remained good in Slovakia.
+Despite geopolitical uncertainties and new global trade developments – such as the tariff adjustments introduced after the 2024 US presidential election – the investment climate in Slovakia remains stable and competitive.

 What challenges do German companies face during their business ventures into Slovakia?

 The general political situation in Slovakia is considered to be stable.
-According to the Cred-it Insurance Group Credendo, Slovakia is one of the safest and politically most stable coun-tries in Europe.
+According to the Credit Insurance Group Credendo, Slovakia is one of the safest and politically most stable countries in Europe.
 Slovakia has the lowest risk among EU countries, especially in the following categories: Risk of political unrest, Risk of state intervention in private property, Currency risk and Transfer risk.
+However, it should be noted that the Credit Insurance Group Credendo report was published shortly after the 2023 general election and before this year's presidential election.

-Even before starting business in Slovakia, it should be taken into account that Slovak legis-lation differs in certain areas from the German system to some extent (e.g., labor law).
-Fur-thermore, (compared to Germany) relatively frequent changes in tax and legal regulations have been observed in Slovakia.
+Even before starting business in Slovakia, it should be taken into account that Slovak legislation differs in certain areas from the German system to some extent (e.g., labour law).
+Furthermore, (compared to Germany) relatively frequent changes in tax and legal regulations have been observed in Slovakia.
 The unemployment rate, which has been very low for years, represents one of the greatest challenges in Slovakia.
-In addition, the struggle of employers to attract qualified workers over many years has led in part to an increase in labor costs.
-During the pandemic, the pressure on labor costs eased somewhat, but is now increasing again, mainly due to rising inflation.
+In addition, the struggle of employers to attract qualified workers over many years has led in part to an increase in labour costs.
+During the pandemic, the pressure on labour costs eased somewhat, but is now increasing again.

 What importance does Germany have for the Slovakian economy?